Abdulmalek-HoM/telequm/README.md

     ```
 2. Your web browser will open to the Jupyter interface.
 Navigate to the `Quantum-IEEE-ComSoc` directory.
 3. Click on any of the `.ipynb` files (e.g., `section_3_quantum_fourier_transform.ipynb`) to open and run the notebook cells.

+### Option 2: Running on Google Colab (Quick start, no local setup required)

+Google Colab provides a free, cloud-based Jupyter Notebook environment that requires no setup.

+1.  **Open the notebooks directly:**
+    You can open any of the `.ipynb` files directly in Google Colab by changing the domain in the GitHub URL from `github.com` to `colab.research.google.com/github`.

+    For example, to open `section_3_quantum_fourier_transform.ipynb`:
+    Just click on this link: [https://colab.research.google.com/github/Abdulmalek-HoM/Quantum-IEEE-ComSoc/blob/main/section_3_quantum_fourier_transform.ipynb](https://colab.research.google.com/github/Abdulmalek-HoM/Quantum-IEEE-ComSoc/blob/main/section_3_quantum_fourier_transform.ipynb)

+    You'll find similar links for other notebooks on the repository page.

+2.  **Install dependencies in Colab:**
+    Once the notebook opens in Colab, the first code cell (or a new cell at the top) should be used to install the necessary libraries.
+Run the following command in a code cell:
+    ```python
+    !pip install qiskit qiskit-aer matplotlib numpy
+    ```
+    (Note: Colab environments are temporary, so you'll need to run this installation command each time you open a new Colab session.)

+3.  **Run the notebook:**
+    After installation, you can simply run the cells sequentially to execute the quantum circuits and see the results.

 ---